Lauri Pajuniemi

-Lauri Pajuniemi (born 12 September 1999) is a Finnish professional ice hockey player for the Hartford Wolf Pack of the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
+Lauri Pajuniemi (born 12 September 1999) is a Finnish professional ice hockey player for the Malmö Redhawks of the Swedish Hockey League (SHL).
 Pajuniemi was selected in the fifth round, 132nd overall, of the 2018 NHL Entry Draft by the Rangers.

 Playing career

 In the 2019–20 season, Pajuniemi's 26 goals scored with HC TPS tied for third in Liiga with Eemeli Suomi, behind just Julius Nättinen and Justin Danforth.
-Pajuniemi credited his emergence from a 3rd or 4th line role player into a significant goal scorer to his coaches' telling him to have confidence that he could score more than one goal a game.
+Pajuniemi credited his emergence from a third or fourth line role player into a significant goal scorer to his coaches telling him to have confidence that he could score more than one goal a game.

 On 29 April 2021, Pajuniemi was signed by the New York Rangers to a two-year, entry-level contract.

+On 23 May 2023, Pajuniemi signed a one-year contract with the Malmö Redhawks of the Swedish Hockey League (SHL).

+On 3 June 2024, Pajuniemi signed a two-year contract with the Lausanne HC of the swiss National League (NL) alongside Malmö teammate Janne Kuokkanen.

+On 2 June 2025, Pajuniemi and the Lausanne HC agreed to terminate his contract.
+He returned, alongside Kuokkanen, to the Malmö Redhawks with a contract lasting until the end of the 2027–28 season.